Ex-BIVB, 2018 – it doesn’t include Beaujolais, but it’s a pretty image!

 In Roman times it is believed that vine was called helvenacia minor, but whether the vine arrived in the Côte d’Or via the Romans or the Greeks, or even pre-dates the arrival of both is not known.
 Whilst there are indications of vines in Burgundy in the second-century b.c. we have no direct evidence of what was planted, however, writings in the middle-ages describe red-wine grapes called, respectively, noirien and morillon, both are believed to be pinot noir.

-With varying degrees of success, pinot noir continues to be planted throughout more of the world, Burgundy is surely the spiritual home of pinot noir, yet there are more vines planted in the Champagne region or the US than the Côte d’Or.
+Pinot Noir is resistant to winter frosts but as an early-budding variety, it is therefore sensitive to spring frosts.
+With varying degrees of success, pinot noir continues to be planted throughout more of the world; it ranks as the world’s fourth most cultivated variety (112,000 ha in 2015).
+Burgundy is surely the spiritual home of pinot noir, yet there are more vines planted in the Champagne region or the US than the Côte d’Or.
 Whilst many hectares are planted in Germany (it’s the fourth largest planting there and certainly the most important red grape), Switzerland and Alsacienne France, their wines are typically light and lack interest – at least, that was the case before the run of hotter vintages in the late 2010s.
 I’m yet to meet a truly interesting German (wine), but Marcel Deiss has a good Alsacienne pinot and Gantenbein from Switzerland might well surprise many a Burgundy 1er Cru!
-Closest (potentially) to a Burgundian style are the wines of New Zealand and South Africa (coastal), mixing both freshness and ripeness – those of New Zealand are often spoiled by excess oak though.
+Closest (potentially) to a Burgundian style are the wines of New Zealand and South Africa (coastal), mixing both freshness and ripeness – those of New Zealand have, historically, often been spoiled by excess oak, though this seems to be changing.
 It’s not just in volume that the US is becoming a ‘powerhouse of pinot’, often big, ripe and oaky – they have their own style.